Invizabel/The-Silent/README.md

-﻿# TheSilent contains free and open source hacking and osint tools!
+﻿# TheSilent is an active dns enumeration tool!